workshop-depot/subly/README.md

 And the callback methods will unsubscribe from subject when context got canceled.

 ## status
-alpha - thinkering, in it's early stages of real world usage/feedback
+alpha - tHinkering, in it's early stages of real world usage/feedback